electronstudio/python_book/docs/_sources/chapters/text_quizes.rst.txt

 -------------------------

-This ``while`` loop goes round and round forever … or until the player gets a correct answer, and then it ``break``s out of the loop.
+This ``while`` loop goes round and round forever … or until the player gets a correct answer, and then it ``breaks`` out of the loop.
 Note that everything in the loop is indented.